 Why should getting covered matter to the LGBT community?

 What do I really need to know about health reform?

 I can’t access my options online – what should I do?

 What if I own a small business?

 Do I need health insurance, especially if I’m young and healthy?

-I already have health insurance – what does Obamacare mean for me?
+I already have health insurance – what does health reform mean for me?